buerokratt/Ruuter/samples/backlog/passing_headers.md

-# Passing custom headers with a POST request
+# Passing custom headers with a request

 *The same goes for GET and other request types as well.*